-Remember, too, that the high altitude and absence of humidity make this a very healthful region.
-There is a "pep" in the air.
+Remember, too, that the high altitude and absence of humidity make this a healthful region.
+There is

+"pep" in the air.
 No matter how tired you may be when night comes, the night's sleep brings complete refreshing.
 How pure the air is!
 And how the cedars and the junipers and the pines load it with their fragrance!
 After a quick shower the atmosphere has a freshness that puts new life into all things.
 The road-side flowers are redder, bluer, whiter.
 The rocks look as if just out of the bath.
 All this in a land reputed to be a desert.

 Remember, also, that the Grand Canyon is open for visitors all the year-winter as well as summer.
-You are invited to come.
-You are expected, even as a welcome guest at the home fireside.
-No matter what other great spectacles are visited in your western tour, don't fail to include the Grand Canyon in your itinerary, for three days to two weeks, according to time that can be spared.
+No matter what other great spectacles are visited in your western tour, don't fail to include the Grand Canyon, for three days to two weeks, according to time that can be spared.
 You will not be sorry; you will be grateful.
 For, after all is said, the Canyon remains the most beautiful scene in all this world of ours.
-To have missed seeing it-shall one say that you have missed a glimpse of a marvel not wholly of this earth?